Home / Blogs / Numerical Methods and Stability

 refinement_zones = where(abs(velocity_gradient) > gradient_threshold)

-Pro Tip: Use solution-adaptive meshing tools.
-In OpenFOAM:
+Pro tip — solution-adaptive meshing in OpenFOAM:

 # In system/controlDict